Career Plateau: How to Recognize It and Break Through

 How to Recognize a Career Plateau: Warning Signs

 One of the key steps of getting out of a career plateau is actually recignizing you are in one.
-Here are several common signs that your career may not be advancing:
+A career plateau is a situation in which a person is:

 • Feeling stuck in a repetitive work routine with little variety or new challenges.